openstack/neutron/doc/source/policies/bugs.rst

 * Revise tags as recommended by the submitter.
 Ensure they are 'official' tags.
+* As deputy one is usually excused not to process RFE bugs which are the responsibility of the drivers team members.
 * Depending on ease of reproduction (or if the issue can be spotted in the code), mark it as 'Confirmed'.
 If you are unable to assess/triage the issue because you do not have access to a repro environment, consider